barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 I hope to use this data in a few more projects in the future and will update this website with more fruit related things.

-I'll end this with a link to the survey in case you missed it again: (https://goo.gl/forms/92TnNIjexX4Maam63)
+I'll end this with a link to the survey in case you missed it: (https://goo.gl/forms/92TnNIjexX4Maam63)

 Survey Demographics
 --------------